Indiana vs. Miami Predictions & Picks - NCAA Tournament Second Round

 Indiana vs. Miami Predictions & Picks: Spread, Total - NCAA Tournament Second Round

-Sunday's contest at MVP Arena has the Miami Hurricanes (26-7) matching up with the Indiana Hoosiers (23-11) at 8:40 PM ET (on March 19).
-Our computer prediction projects a close 74-72 victory for Miami, so it should be a tight matchup.
+Sunday's contest at MVP Arena has the Miami Hurricanes (26-7) squaring off against the Indiana Hoosiers (23-11) at 8:40 PM ET (on March 19).
+Our computer prediction projects a narrow 74-72 win for Miami, so expect a competitive matchup.

-According to our computer prediction, Miami is a good bet to cover the spread, which is currently listed at 1.5.
+Based on our computer prediction, Miami is a good bet to cover the point spread, which currently sits at 1.5.
 The two sides are projected to eclipse the 145.5 total.

 Indiana vs. Miami Game Info & Odds